 About HH U3A Committee

 Your committee of 10 currently consists of Chairman, Secretary and Treasurer.
-Plus the Groups' Co-ordinator, Venue, Equipment and Special Events, Webmaster, Speakers Secretary and Publicity Officer.
+Plus the Membership Secretary, Groups' Co-ordinator, Venue, Equipment and Special Events, Webmaster, Speakers Secretary and Publicity Officer.
 We also have two ex-officio members.
 Per our constitution, the Committee can have up to 12 members.
 We are always ready to welcome anyone who thinks they may like to join the Committee.
 Please contact the Chairman to arrange a one-to-one chat or come along to a Committee Meeting to see what we do.